flyaflya/causact/README.md

 `causact` serves as a great entry-point for newcomers to computational Bayesian inference.

+> All introductory Bayesian models and many advanced models are
+> well-supported in the `causact` package; using multi-variate
+> distributions like the multi-variate normal, multi-nomial, or
+> dirichlet distribution are harder to implement as is using directed
+> acyclic graphs with nested or overlapping plates.
+Improvements to
+> model construction for those more complex models is forthcoming.

 <img src="man/figures/causactDemo.gif" width="40%" style="display: block; margin: auto;" />

 This package is solely R-based, but behind the scenes, it relies on the